 Harmony McDonald-Prinsen is joining us as the new Program Director.
 She brings a wealth of experience as a consultant to non-profits, the Program Manager of Community Warehouse, Board Chair of Women’s International Leadership and Learning, Program Coordinator of Micasa Program and caseworker at Morrison Child and Family Services, and Spanish teacher at a residential treatment center for at-risk youth.
 Her Master of Public Administration specializing in Nonprofit Management and Bachelor of Arts in Spanish with a minor in Planning, Public Policy, and Management bring new skills to our organization.
 Her passion and great people skills add to the gifts she brings.
 We hope you can meet her soon

 Linda Jo Devlaeminck has a passion for serving North Portland neighbors in a collaborative way.
 She has a BA in Social Work and Masters in teaching.
 She belongs to an ecumenical Christian Community called the People of Praise.
 She and her husband, Jerome, have raised four daughters and enjoy three grandchildren.
 They enjoy hiking and providing hospitality.
 She believes it is a gift to be able to work with the Church of North Portland to build the Community of Hope.

-Charlotte Mitchell-Reese has great experience working with domestic violence survivors.
+Charlotte Mitchell-Reese has vast experience working with domestic violence survivors.
 She comes with great compassion for others based on personal experience.
-With her BSW, experience teaching RentWell classes, and her passion for service, she is a great asset to our team.
+With her Bachelors of Social Work, experience teaching RentWell classes, and her passion for service, she is a great asset to our team.